texastribune/styleguides/texastribunestyle.md

 ```

 This grid can be divided up into any number of columns as long as they add up
 to twelve.
-On mobile devices, each div with the class of `cell` becomes its own
+On mobile devices, each div with the class of `.cell` becomes its own
 row.